shouvikmistry/Mini-Projects-Web-Dev/Card/readme.md

-# Welcome 🖐 to the BMI Calculator
+# Welcome 🖐 to the CSS Card
 It is a simple CSS project which Shows A card.

 ## Demo view